joycexhuang/joycexhuang/README.md

-- hi, i’m joyce (she/her) and i'm an undergraduate student at northwestern university studying linguistics & computer science. i'm interested in computational linguistics, bilingualism, sociolinguistics, and prosody.
+- hi, i’m joyce (she/her) and i'm an undergraduate student at northwestern university studying linguistics & computer science. i'm interested in topics in computational linguistics, bilingualism, sociolinguistics, and prosody.
 - i can be found at joycehuang2027@u.northwestern.edu